jayoung/pamlWrapper/buildContainer/docker_container_NOTES.md

 `Dockerfile` contains instructions to install a bunch of stuff using conda.

 I got it working in April 2022, using this base image: continuumio/miniconda3:4.10.3.
-I chose that because it was what Rasi was using and it allows installs via conda. conda gets me paml 4.9a, which has a bug in the BEB
+I chose that because it was what Rasi was using and it allows installs via conda. conda gets me paml 4.9a, which has a bug in the BEB.
+See the [issue](https://github.com/bioconda/bioconda-recipes/issues/38109) I filed describing the problem.
+The PAML bug is discussed [here](https://groups.google.com/g/pamlsoftware/c/HXxqYBHYbRU/m/lLwe1V4CAwAJ).

 In Nov 2022 I decided I wanted a newer version of PAML so I needed to rebuild the docker image.
 I wanted to install PAML from scratch rather than using conda.
 Even without PAML, I now had trouble installing bioperl using conda.
 I decided to abandon the miniconda base, and use a Bioperl base image for my docker container ("bioperl/bioperl:release-1-6-924").
 I think I have it working.